needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

 [!code-cs[query-desc](../DocCodeSamples.Tests/EntityQueryExamples.cs#query-desc)]

+> [!NOTE]
-**Note:** Do not include optional components in the [EntityQueryDesc].
+> Do not include optional components in the [EntityQueryDesc].
 To handle optional components, use the [ArchetypeChunk.Has<T>] method to determine whether a chunk contains the optional component or not.
 Because all entities within the same chunk have the same components, you only need to check whether an optional component exists once per chunk: not once per entity.

 <a name="query-options"></a>
 ### Query options